 1. Try temporary wallpaper.

 While traditional wallpaper comes at a high cost and requires lots of labour and expertise to apply, temporary wallpaper boasts less baggage.
 Temporary wallpaper companies like Chasing Paper offer two-by-four-foot rectangles of paper for just $40.
 They come in a huge variety of colours and patterns, and they’re easy to apply and remove whenever you want a change.

 If you’re interested in upscale accents and not willing to sacrifice quality, try a compromise instead.
 When you tile the wall in the bathroom, only go halfway up or choose a single section to feature.
 It looks elegant and saves you lots of money.
 You can use the same technique when you want a special finish or treatment anywhere in your home.
 Complement your partially embellished wall with a chic neutral paint colour, such as a matte grey.

 Anyone who loves to DIY should consider making their own art to hang on the walls.
-Scour your favourite green space to find stunning flora, and then dry and press the flowers.
+Scour your favourite green space to find stunning flora, and then dry, press, and frame the flowers.
 Enclose them in frames that complement the colour scheme in your home and fill your walls with the pressed flowers.
 This is a simple way to bring beautiful flowers into your home year-round.
 Fake flowers are also a good option to inject that organic wow factor to your walls.
 String them up with fishing wire to create a cool boho gallery wall with a twist.

 4. Accentuate with window treatments.

 If you’re looking for a way to break up the blank space of your walls, turn your attention to the windows.
 You might think of windows as functional, not exactly statement pieces, but this doesn’t have to be the case.
 Transform your windows into something special when you add colourful window treatments, such as brightly hued curtains or patterned panels that stretch all the way to the floor.

 5. Add your own photos.